-I am a visual artist, picture framer and founder of The Front, a co-operative gallery in Montpelier, Vermont.
+I am an artist, picture framer and founder of The Front, a co-operative gallery in Montpelier, Vermont.
 I studied at the New York Studio School, at Haverford College, and at the International School of Art in Umbria, Italy, and hold degrees in painting and sculpture.

 I take art to be a human conversation through history and pre-history.
 Any made object or image may be artistically relevant no matter when it was made-- so a milion-year-old stone hand-axe is as likely as yesterday's webcomic to inform my work today.